 In the case of ConnectPOS, they apply cutting-edge technology for the best customer experience.
 AI Facial Recognition shows customers’ saved personal info and shopping history so store assistants can deliver better suggestions as soon as they step into the store.

 For past customers, cashiers can find their contact and create new checkout carts quickly.
 For new buyers, there are two options: Collect their info and create new accounts or checkout as guest if they’re not willing to give personal info.

-The Magento point of sale software by ConnectPOS only consist of 3 steps at checkout: Add to cart, choose payment method then it’s complete!
-Products can be added into the cart by scanning barcodes or QR codes.
+The Magento point of sale software by ConnectPOS only consists of 3 steps at checkout: Add to cart, choose payment method then it’s complete!
+Products can be added to the cart by scanning barcodes or QR codes.

 Thanks to the advances in online transactions, customers now have more options in paying for their orders aside from traditional payments, for example: